igortk/user-activity-tracking/README.md

    - Implementing a common docker-compose for more convenient deployment of all services and applications
 3. **13.10.2025**:
    - Described README file;
+   - Studying API log output information in Grafana;
+   - Implementation of API logs in Grafana (not yet completed);

 ## 📋 Notes on any optional parts
 1. The database stores two dates: the date the user's activity was recorded in the system and the date the activity was performed by the user (the user selects the date);